PalestineHealthHub/PSmedlib/resources/psychological_effects.md

 - ["The utmost strength I can bear": Strategies and psychological costs of mothering within political violence](no-link) _2020_ published in _Feminism Psychol._
 - [From sumud to intifada: Supporting non-violent action to enhance mental health](no-link) _2020_ published in _Int.
 J. Appl..
 Psychoanal.
 Stud._
 - [Gun to body: Mental health against unchilding](no-link) _2020_ published in _Int.
 J. Appl..
 Psychoanal.
 Stud._
-- [Life on the Western Front of Israel Stressful Living Conditions and Adolescent Cannabis Use](no-link) _2020_ published in _Int.
-J. Mental Health Addict._
 - [On Mental Health Amid Covid-19](no-link) _2020_ published in _J.
 Palest.
 Stud._
-- [I see no problem because there is no problem: denial and silence among Israeli mental health professionals during the first Intifada](no-link) _2020_ published in _Isr.
-Aff._

 ### 2019
 - [Quality or quantity of coping resources: Why not both?
 An integration of common stress theories](http://dx.doi.org/10.1016/j.psychres.2018.12.051) _2019_ published in _Psychiatry Res_